LamAnnieV/deploy_4_blitz/README.md

 The URL Shortener is only accessible via port 5000:

 ![Launch URL](images/Port5000.png)

+## Conclusion

+After horizontally scaling up from a t2.medium to a t2.2xlarge instance, the QA engineer retested the URL shortener application.
+They conducted a stress test using the command 'sudo nice -n -20 stress-ng --cpu 2' and sent 14,000 GET requests with a ramp-up speed of 10 seconds to our URL shortener.
+The result: zero errors were observed.

 ## Diagram the VPC Infrastructure and the CI/CD Pipeline